zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 If your application exposes an API, you will likely accept parameters in JSON format.
-If the `content-type` header of your request is set to `application/json`, Rails will automatically load your parameters into the `params` hash, which you can access as you would normally.
+If the `content-type` header of your request is set to `application/json`, Zoisite will automatically load your parameters into the `params` hash, which you can access as you would normally.

 So for example, if you are sending this JSON content: